 Nonetheless, there are international rules such as the CFC rules in the US, that may tax your income earned with this type of company.

 Wonder what are CFC rules?
-Here is an in-depth blog about it: An Overview of Controlled Foreign Corporation Rules.
+Find out in our article: An Overview of Controlled Foreign Corporation Rules.

 2.2 Procedure to incorporation

 A signed original Memorandum of Association and Articles and an appropriate incorporation fee must be submitted to the Registrar.
 Also, a declaration conducted by the subscriber of the company must be handed to the Registrar that the business operation of this proposed exempted company will be mainly outside of the Cayman Islands.